 •logging RS232 data - All serial communication data can be logged using two different file formats.
 Use plain text format for fast logging and storing huge amounts of data.
 An HTML file format, with styled text, lets you easily distinguish between incoming and outgoing data or additional information.
 Docklight can also log any binary data stream including ASCII 0 <NUL> bytes and other control characters.

-•detecting specific data sequences - In many test cases you will need to check for a specific sequence within the RS232 data that indicates a problem condition.
-Docklight manages a list of such data sequences for you and is able to perform user-defined actions after detecting a sequence, e.g. taking a snapshot of all communication data before and after the error message was received.
+•detecting specific data sequences - In many test cases, you will need to check for a specific sequence within the RS232 data that indicates a problem condition.
+Docklight manages a list of such data sequences for you and can perform user-defined actions after detecting a sequence, e.g. taking a snapshot of all communication data before and after the error message was received.

 •responding to incoming data - Docklight lets you specify user-defined answers to the different communication sequences received.
 This allows you to build a basic simulator for your serial device within a few minutes.
 It can also help you to trace a certain error by sending out a diagnostics command after receiving the error message.